Blockchain’s industrial impact

 Data for the life of the aircraft

-Commercial aircraft are made up of hundreds of thousands or even millions of parts.
+Commercial aircraft are made up of millions of parts.
 Despite advances in sensor technology, data analytics and cloud computing, it can still be next to impossible to know which parts are on which plane, when they were last serviced and by whom.

 Blockchain technology could provide the solution, increasing asset utilization, boosting aftermarket values and enhancing safety.